balumuriraj/Grunt-Selenium-Plugin/README.md

 #### subversion
 You can specify the selenium sub-version, on which you want to run the selenium.
 Default is 0.
 (In case if you dont understand it is the last digit of the selenium version. ex: subversion of 2.44.0 version is 0).

+#### version
+You can specify the path where your selenium and chromedriver downloads can be saved.
+The default is lib in your project root directory.

 ### Usage Examples
 Below is an example: